wookey-project/wookeypedia/sphinx/source/architecture.rst

 ===================

 That section roughly describes the rational of the architecture/design choices implemented in the WooKey platform.
-More informations about those security concerns are detailed in the section :ref:`publi`.
+More information about those security concerns are detailed in the section :ref:`publi`.

 .. contents::